camunda-community-hub/community/maintainer-reviewer-expectations.md

 * While we encourage you to create a general discussion thread on our forums about your extension, please direct users that are having trouble working with your extension for any reason to open an issue on GitHub
 * Contributing -- If your extension is open to outside contributions from the community, here’s where you should state that, and what your requirements are for accepting/merging a pull request.
 * Document any commands needed to run CI/CD tests, and be sure to include instructions for running tests.
-* Licensing information -- Please list the open source licenses your project is under here.
-For example, Apache 2.0.
+* Licensing information -- Please list the open source licenses your project is under here, for example, Apache 2.0.

 ### Optional information to include in your README file